verboompj/Networking/Network Devices M365 Defender.md

 # This is a quick how-to on integrating supported OnPrem network devices in M365 Defender.

-Azures hybrid (security)capabilities now extend all the way upto your network devices.
-Integrating these type of devices allows for proactive vulnerability management and CVE advisories for these kinds of devices. https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/network-devices?view=o365-worldwide
+Azures hybrid (security)capabilities now extend all the way to your (OnPrem) network devices.
+Integrating these type of devices allows for proactive vulnerability management and CVE alerts for these kinds of devices. https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/network-devices?view=o365-worldwide

 I'll describe the steps I took to enroll a lab environment end-to-end.